 B. intentionally fleeing, attempting to evade or evading an officer of this state when the person committing the act of fleeing, attempting to evade or evasion has knowledge that the officer is attempting to apprehend or arrest him;

-D. resisting or abusing any... peace officer in the lawful discharge of his duties.
+D. resisting or abusing any ... peace officer in the lawful discharge of his duties.

 Whoever commits resisting, evading or obstructing an officer is guilty of a misdemeanor.

-Although a violation of either subsection B or D of § 30-22-1 would appear to support Martinez' state court conviction for resisting arrest,1 the state district court apparently relied on subsection B to convict Martinez.
-At the Conclusion of Martinez' criminal trial, the state district court stated:
+Although a violation of either subsection B or D of § 30-22-1 would appear to support Martinez’ state court conviction for resisting arrest, 1 the state district court apparently relied on subsection B to convict Martinez.
+At the conclusion of Martinez’ criminal trial, the state district court stated:

 It would appear this case is basically broken up in two parts; the first part would be that part that leads up to the attempts of the officers to place Mr. Martinez in custody; the second half of the case involves their efforts to place him in custody.
-While I have seen lots of evidence in regard to the second part of the case, that part of the case isn't relevant other than assisting me in judging the credibility of the officers, so whether the officers overreacted or not is really not my concern, and I will not offer any opinions or decisions in that regard.
+While I have seen lots of evidence in regard to the second part of the case, that part of the case isn’t relevant other than assisting me in judging the credibility of the officers, so whether the officers ovemacted or not is really not my concern, and I will not offer any opinions or decisions in that regard.
 The part of the case that I must look at is whether Mr. Martinez intentionally resisted the officers in placing him under arrest.

 (emphasis added).

-These comments lead us to believe that the state court based Martinez' conviction on § 30-22-1B, because the criminal complaint alleged that Martinez, prior to his arrest, initially fled in his vehicle, albeit only a short distance.
-Thus, the police officers' actions in arresting Martinez once they caught up with him simply had no bearing upon his conviction.
+his arrest, initially fled in his vehicle, albeit only a short distance.
+Thus, the police officers’ actions in arresting Martinez once they caught up with him simply had no bearing upon his conviction.
 The state district court properly noted that whether Martinez resisted arrest by initially fleeing the scene is a question separate and distinct from whether the police officers exercised excessive or unreasonable force in effectuating his arrest.
-A finding that the police officers utilized excessive force to arrest Martinez would in no manner demonstrate the invalidity of Martinez' state court conviction for resisting arrest under these circumstances.
-Where "plaintiff's action, even if successful, will not demonstrate the invalidity of any outstanding criminal judgment against the plaintiff, the action should be allowed to proceed."
-Heck, 512 U.S. at 487 (emphasis in original) (footnotes omitted).
-Accord Smithart v.
-Towery, 79 F.3d 951, 952-53 (9th Cir.
-1996) (because a successful § 1983 action for excessive force would not necessarily imply the invalidity of plaintiff's state arrest or conviction for assault with a deadly weapon, Heck did not preclude plaintiff's excessive force claim).
+A finding that the police officers utilized excessive force to arrest Martinez would in no manner demonstrate the invalidity of Martinez’ state court conviction for resisting arrest under these circumstances.
+Where “plaintiffs action, even if successful, will

-Assuming for the moment that we mistakenly interpret the state court's comments and Martinez' conviction was based on subsection D of § 30-22-1, rather than subsection B, our analysis would not materially change.
-Presumably in that case, Martinez' state court conviction would be based on the fact that he resisted a lawful arrest by failing to heed the arresting officers' instructions and closing his vehicle's window on the arm of one of the arresting officers.
-That might justify the officers' use of reasonable force to effectuate Martinez' arrest, but would not authorize the officers to employ excessive or unreasonable force in violation of Martinez' Fourth Amendment rights.
-Thus, whether Martinez resisted arrest by failing to heed instructions and closing his vehicle's window on the officer's arm is likewise a question separate and distinct from whether the police officers exercised excessive or unreasonable force in effectuating his arrest.
-The state court's finding that Martinez resisted a lawful arrest, even if based on § 30-22-1D, may coexist with a finding that the police officers used excessive force to subdue him.
-See Nelson, 109 F.3d at 145-46.
-In other words, a jury could find that the police officers effectuated a lawful arrest of Martinez in an unlawful manner.2
+would be based on the fact that he resisted a lawful arrest by failing to heed the arresting officers’ instructions and closing his vehicle’s window on the arm of one of the arresting officers.
+That might justify the officers’ use of reasonable force to effectuate Martinez’ arrest, but would not authorize the officers to employ excessive or unreasonable force in violation of Martinez’ Fourth Amendment rights.
+Thus, whether Martinez resisted arrest by failing to heed instructions and closing his vehicle’s window on the officer’s arm is likewise a question separate and distinct from whether the police officers exercised excessive or unreasonable force in effectuating his arrest.
+The state court’s finding that Martinez resisted a lawful arrest, even if based on § 30-22-ID, may coexist with a finding that the police officers used excessive force to subdue him.

 III.